blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 #### Specifying an Entity Type has out-going Links

-The links going _from_ an Entity are described a set of Link Types
+The links going _from_ an Entity are described as a set of Link Types

 **Example 1**